 But applying for unsecured loans is still a big decision.
 It’s important to understand how to use a line of credit or loan responsibly.

 Before making your choice, make sure you research your options carefully.
-Unsecured personal loans online tend to have higher interest rates than secured alternatives, so double check to see if these rates are manageable for your budget.
+Unsecured personal loans online generally tend to have higher interest rates than secured alternatives, so double check to see if these rates are manageable for your budget.

 With a range of products to choose from, you may have a good chance of finding something that works for you.
-Once you do, get in touch with your financial institution to learn about what you need to qualify.
+Once you do, get in touch with the financial institution to learn about what you need to qualify.